pierreprudh/Portfolio/README.md

 # 📁 Portfolio — Pierre Prudhomme

-Welcome to my personal portfolio built with React and Tailwind CSS.
-This project showcases my profile, projects, and contact information through a modern, responsive interface that supports both light 🌞 and dark 🌙 themes.
+Welcome to my personal portfolio, built using React and Tailwind CSS.
+This project highlights my background, featured projects, and contact information through a sleek, responsive design with full light 🌞 and dark 🌙 mode support.

 ---